citp/privacy-policy-historical/g/gl/glo/globalgiving.com.md

 GlobalGiving.org is operated by GlobalGiving Foundation, a 501(c)3 organization (EIN: 30-0108263) based in District of Columbia, United States, and GlobalGiving UK, a registered in England and Wales charity number 1122823 and registered company number 5824642, together "GlobalGiving".

-For the purposes of the applicable data protection law, including the GDPR, GlobalGiving UK (registered company number 5824642 and registered charity number 1122823, whose registered office is at 6 Great James Street, London, WC1N 3DA, United Kingdom) and GlobalGiving Foundation (1110 Vermont Ave NW, Ste 550, Washington, DC 20005, United States) are joint data controllers for the processing of your personal data.
+For the purposes of the applicable data protection law, including the GDPR, GlobalGiving UK (registered company number 5824642 and registered charity number 1122823, whose registered office is at 263-269 City Road, London, EC1V 1JX, United Kingdom) and GlobalGiving Foundation (1110 Vermont Ave NW, Ste 550, Washington, DC 20005, United States) are joint data controllers for the processing of your personal data.

 #### Information Collected from Website Visitors